KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 The EdgeBreaker connectivity section is composed of five sections.
 The first section is the connectivity header.
-The second section is the encoded topology split data.
+The second section is the encoded topology split data, which gives information on how to handle EdgeBreaker topology split symbols.
-The third section is the encoded EdgeBreaker symbol data.
+The third section is the encoded EdgeBreaker symbol data, describing the traversal along the mesh.
-The fourth section is the encoded start face configuration data.
+The fourth section is the encoded start face configuration data, which is required to distinguish between interior faces and faces that are connected to an open boundary.
-The fifth section is the attribute connectivity data.
+The fifth section is the attribute connectivity data, which decodes the attribute seams.

 <figure>
   <img alt="" src="figures/edgebreakerConnectivity.svg">